Migrate machines as physical servers to Azure

 Make sure machines comply with requirements for migration to Azure.

-- Verify VM settings.
-On-premises VMs you replicate to Azure must comply with Azure VM requirements.
+- Verify that on-premises machines that you replicate to Azure comply with Azure VM requirements.

 Prepare a machine for the replication appliance